-Two kinds of B.Sc. programmes are existed: B.Sc. honours and B.Sc. pass course.
-The curriculum contains courses or papers from the optional subjects that students choose, although it places more of an emphasis on the Honours subject.
+Two kinds of B.Sc. programmes exist: B.Sc.
+Honours and B.Sc.
+Pass Course.
+The curriculum contains courses or papers from the optional subjects that students choose, although it places more emphasis on the Honours subject.
 Students can strengthen their conceptual, practical, and scholarly skills with the aid of a B.Sc. degree.

 Why Study B.Sc.?

-With a B.S., you have a wide range of employment opportunities.
-You may study an area that genuinely interests you and develop a career in everything from mathematics to computers to the natural sciences like physics, biology, and chemistry to technology and computer science.
+With a B.Sc., you have a wide range of employment opportunities.
+You may study an area that genuinely interests you and develop a career in everything from Mathematics and Computer Science to the natural sciences like Physics, Biology, and Chemistry.

 Types of B.Sc.
 Courses